stephenbunch/redone/README.md

 With Redone types, we can be confident that data entering through our props and coming from our state follow the type signatures we specified.
 This eliminates an entire class of bugs related to type errors.
 If some outside data has the wrong shape, we'll just see an empty component rather than crashing the page.

-You can convert from Redone types to React types using `utils/getReactTypes`, but you cannot convert the other way around due to the way React types are represented.

 ```js
 import { number } from 'redone/types';